 Throughout our week we sailed hard most days from morning to early evening and we found ourselves satisfied.
 Sitting in ClaraALLEGRO’s cozy sometimes overstuffed salon, unshaven and wrinkled we’d kickback without the PFD’s and BBQ salmon and steaks, toss salads, drink hot tea and Scotch whisky.
 A few nights we played a competitive, mostly courteous, often ruthless game of Rummy and most importantly argued the burning issues of our times: like who should get the Nobel Prize for Literature?
 Leonard Cohen or Bob Dylan?

-It is definitely not about me or you, "it" is all about balance.
+We agreed that it is definitely not all about me or all about you, "it" is all about balance.
 Like rigging our small bright orange storm sails to balance the power generated in a blustery gale with our ability to steer.
-Reefing before the inevitable increase in forecasted wind velocity gets too high and impedes our progress.
+Reefing before the inevitable forcasted increase in wind velocity gets too high and impedes our progress.
 Sleeping when your body tells you to sleep.
 Eating a little instead of alot.
 On adventures like these, you find yourself having the opportunity to find your own personal balance of heart, health and mind.
-You renew your understanding that there is a connectedness to all things which is always available when we slow things down and recognize the interaction of the elements.
+You renew your understanding that there is a connectedness to all things which is always apparent when we slow things down and recognize the interaction of the elements.
 We are at our best when we connect with others and the environment.
-Regardless of how much energy you expend or how much technology you apply, you don't make headway pushing against the forces that make our planet work.
-And this is good, yet we always try to deny it because "it" is not all about "me" and the control we imagine "we" have.
+Regardless of how much energy you expend or how much technology you apply, you don't make much headway pushing against the forces that make our planet work.

 “And it’s a worthless trip unless you go home and do something different with your life,” Carl said as he gave an elfish wink from behind his sip of Johnny Walker Black.